Iceland Mobile Internet - 4 Solutions to stay connected on holiday

 Mobile Wifi rental

-Renting the wireless router provides access to a very high quality connection.
+Renting the wireless router for Iceland provides access to a very high quality connection.
 With 4G LTE, the download speed is higher than 100Mb per second.

 Thanks to this mini router, you can share your connection with more than 10 devices with the wifi option.
 Computers, tablets, smartphones or game consoles, you can connect everything simultaneously.